2026 Australian Swimming Trials: Day 1 Prelims – Live Recap

 8. Alannah Torrance (NUN) – 2:18.13

-Perhaps it was a case of Observer Effect, where the fact that we brought attention to Kaylee McKeown‘s 200 IM/50 backstroke double that changed the outcome as McKeown, the reigning Olympic bronze medalist in the event withdrew prior to the start of the race, opening up massive opportunity for several swimmers.
+Perhaps it was a case of the Observer Effect, where the fact that we drew attention to Kaylee McKeown‘s 200 IM/50 backstroke double changed the outcome, as McKeown, the reigning Olympic bronze medalist in the event, withdrew before the start of the race, opening a massive opportunity for several swimmers.

-Cruising home in a 33.13, Ramsay could be track tonight to better that time from the Australian Open, but Kinder, who stopped the clock at 2:12.05 and Forrester, who won the first heat in McKeown’s absence, at 2:13.52 will each be looking to earn a spot on the roster, although all three will need to ensure they are under the SwimAustralia qualifying time of 2:10.49.
-Seventeen year old Sienna Toohey, who had a breakout meet last year, was in too much of a hole to use her breaststroke prowess to make the top 8 qualifying 9th in a time of 2:18.15, .02 back of Alannah Torrance in 8th.
+Cruising home in a 33.13, Ramsay could be on track tonight to better that time from the Australian Open, but Kinder, who stopped the clock at 2:12.05, and Forrester, who won the first heat in McKeown’s absence, at 2:13.52 will each be looking to earn a spot on the roster.
+However, all three will need to ensure they are under the SwimAustralia qualifying time of 2:10.49.
+Seventeen-year-old Sienna Toohey, who had a breakout meet last year, was in too much of a hole to use her breaststroke prowess to make the top 8, qualifying 9th in a time of 2:18.15, .02 back of Alannah Torrance in 8th.

 Men’s MC 50 Butterfly – Prelims